 As well as your legal duties, you also have a social responsibility to provide a healthy workplace.
 This will not only benefit your employees.
 You’re also likely to see increased motivation and productivity, a more effective work-life balance, reduced absence, fewer risks of long-term illnesses and staff who recover more quickly when they do fall ill.
 All this means significant improvements in staff morale – and substantial cost savings.

 The first step is to evaluate the extent of stress within your organisation.
 This should involve a risk assessment and an analysis of your absence data, as well as a staff survey.
 You should involve staff as you develop a policy, which should set out the responsibilities of different groups of staff, as well as all employees, on the steps your organisation will take to mitigate stress.
 You should develop an action plan to implement any changes that are required.
 You should know what good practice looks like; seek out examples and set a yardstick for your business.

 If your organisation relies heavily on email as a way of communicating, you might want to think specifically about including guidelines for email use out of office hours.
 This will make it easier for your employees to feel more comfortable stepping away from their smartphones and enjoying some real time away from the job.
 There might also be other specific activities – including any kind of organisational change – where work-related stress demands particular attention.

 Training can help to set the tone for all your employees, including your line managers.
-Our 30-minute Stress Essentials eLearning course has been designed to encourage employees to work positively.
+Our new Stress Awareness Training course has been designed to encourage employees to work positively.
 The course identifies the causes of stress and offers solutions to manage it more effectively.
 It can be tailored to deliver your organisation’s stress management policy.